Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-0Zv9Qjp2fHI.md

 # [September 15th, 2020 Livestream](../2020-09-15.md)
 ## Q&A: Are you planning on porting the game to PS4?
 https://www.youtube.com/watch?v=0Zv9Qjp2fHI
-This question was possibly duplicated with a more recent answer: [May 3rd, 2022 Livestream Q&A: Do you have plans to develop the game for Console?](./yt-eQn0OjZHj_w.md) [https://www.youtube.com/watch?v=eQn0OjZHj_w](https://www.youtube.com/watch?v=eQn0OjZHj_w)
+This question was possibly duplicated with a more recent answer: [June 7th, 2022 Livestream Q&A: Can you make a Console port after 1.0?](./yt-DU3eDSo4WZM.md) [https://www.youtube.com/watch?v=DU3eDSo4WZM](https://www.youtube.com/watch?v=DU3eDSo4WZM)

 ### Topics